MultiSafepay/docs/content/faq/getting-started/rules-for-selling-alcohol.md

 ### Introduction

-As a [merchant](/faq/general/glossary/#merchant), you are required to perform age verification during the _sale_ and the _delivery_ of an order that consists of alcohol.
+As a [merchant](/faq/general/glossary/#merchant), you are required to perform age verification during the _sale_ and the _delivery_ of an order that includes alcohol.
 It is our duty as a payment service provider to ensure that you comply with the legislation and that your customers meet the requirements when purchasing alcohol.

 ### Requirements

-The law in the Netherlands states that alcohol cannot be sold to customers under the age of 18.
-As a merchant, it is mandatory to state this on clearly on your website.
-Upon delivery of an order, a customer must be able to identify themselves with a valid idenfication document stating their age in the form of a date of birth.
+Dutch law states that alcohol cannot be sold to customers under the age of 18.
+As a merchant, it is mandatory to state this clearly on your website.
+Upon delivery of an order, a customer must identify themselves with a valid identification document stating their date of birth.
 The following documents are accepted:

 * Passport
 * Dutch driving license